PatrickZhuUofT2025/Music-Album-Store/README.md

 I developed a script to update tables - removing existing tables and create a table with columns, ready to re-import csv files
 Under the SQL Scripts Folder, I added txt files of my SQL coding to make it easier for viewing purposes

 The pbix file is a file from PowerBI desktop.
+It is not published to Power BI service because I do not want to pay for the pricing plan at the moment.
 The dashboard is a visualization of the SQL query returns.
 The SQL data into PowerBI utilized the Direct Query method.
 Real time updates will occur once tables updated.
 I plan to add additional data to the relevant SQL tables to test whether the update occurs.